 It is just a short train ride away but it is a different world altogether.
 Sintra is to Lisbon what Versailles is to Paris, or what Potsdam is to Berlin.
 It is the place where kings would go on vacation, and where the rest of the elite would follow suit.
-It is the perfect juxtaposition to the loud and hectic world of the capital, a place where fantasy and romance would rule those who decide to spend their days here.
+It is the perfect juxtaposition to the loud and hectic world of the capital.
+A place where fantasy and romance would rule those who decide to spend their days here.
+If you wonder what to do in Sintra: The sky is the limit.

 The town in the fairytale woods

 As we visit this secluded town in the hills it feels like we are in a fairytale dream of dark and mysterious woods and trickling streams.
-This early in the day, the mist sits heavily in the valleys, adding little droplets of moisture to the tips of ferns and mosses.
-It is a forest of the Brothers Grimm, dark and mysterious, fragrant and quiet.
+This early in the day, the mist sits heavily in the valleys.
+It is adding little droplets of moisture to the tips of ferns and mosses.
+Like a forest of the Brothers Grimm, dark and mysterious, fragrant and quiet.

 It is so unlike anything we expected from Portugal, like a dream within a dream.